FuchsEDV/Thrixty/README.md

 ### 9.)
 Change Log
+* V2.1.0 (planned):
+	* Create an ImageLayer Class to encapsulate specific code.
+		* The Images themselves are supposed to decide which image to draw and which size they need the canvasses to be.
 * V2.0.1 (planned):
 	* Responsiveness improvements in very small views.
 	(The resizing calculations are a bit off.)